malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 # Anecdote
 Consider the following anecdote:

 > A research assistant is hired by a professor to help run training experiments against a lab mouse.
 The mouse is in a training environment, with some aspects of the environment able to be modified.
 The professor provides a small collection of tools that can be used to variously provide positive and negative rewards to a mouse.
 However, the professor gives no clear objectives, nor do they give any instructions on how best to train mice.
-The professor mentions that they'll pop in occassionally to provide further guidance, but in practice the assistant finds that the professor only provides very vague and sparse feedback.
+The professor mentions that they'll pop in occasionally to provide further guidance, but in practice the assistant finds that the professor only provides very vague and sparse feedback.
 Left to their own devices, the assistant decides to make up tasks and to attempt to train the mouse to efficiently action those tasks.
 >
 > In the absence of any detailed information, the assistant must start by making guesses for a number of important things, and aim to observe and to improve those guesses over time:
 > * **Environment:** the assistant knows that the mouse will operate within a set environment, and that they can modify that environment to some extent, but they do not what changes are possible.